Revenue Streams

 Who Goes Where

-West Virginia.
+In control: West Virginia.
 The Backyard Brawl with Pitt is in Morgantown, but that Dec.
 3 game at South Florida, rescheduled because of Hurricane Wilma, could be a trap.

 Ready to pounce: The critics who question why this motley crew is still worthy of an automatic BCS bid.